drajmund/drajmund/README.md

-May name is Rajmund Drenyovszki and I am a senior lecturer at the John von Neumann University in Hungary.
+My name is Rajmund Drenyovszki, I am a senior lecturer at the John von Neumann University located in Hungary, Kecskemét.
 You can find some information on work from our Signal and Image Processing and MAchine Learning research group.

 <!---